-Marsh Landing is one of those restaurants that you hear about for ages from everyone in your town and you anxiously await trying it for the first time.
+Marsh Landing is one of those local restaurants that you hear about for ages from everyone in your town and you anxiously await trying it for the first time.
 That was how it was for me at least.
 When my Vero Beach Garden Club decided to take a road trip and stop for lunch in Fellsmere, Florida, I was pumped.

-The waitress took our orders and brought me delicious sweet tea, served in what was only fitting, mason jars.
+The waitress took our orders and brought me delicious sweet tea, served in what was only fitting, Mason jars.
 We browsed the menu and everyone ordered a variety of dishes; I was the only first-timer to the restaurant.

 Next came the meals, which took about an hour to prepare, even though the restaurant had only a handful of customers, and the plates were loaded with fresh cooked country foods.
 Marsh Landing is a place for country cooking such as catfish, quail, gator tail, frog legs, fried oysters, liver & onions, and country fried steak.
 They also have fresh fish and shrimp, ribs, burgers, and sandwiches, but they subscribe to the uncommon, which is nice for a change.

-My Rating Scale 1 (lowest) to 10 (highest): 5
+My Rating Scale 1 (lowest) to 10 (highest): 5 1/2

-Check out my other restaurant reviews:
+Check out our other restaurant reviews: